HL7/cds-hooks/input/pagecontent/index.md

   * `at-most-one` - indicating that the user may choose none or at most one of the actions; {:.grid}

-> Clients SHALL indicate whether they support the `actionSelectionBehavior` feature and SHOULD document any other feature support necessary to ensure safe operation of CDS Services.
-CDS Services SHALL NOT make use of the  `actionSelectionBehavior` feature without knowing that the requesting client supports it.

 ##### Action